Examples

 Market-value Drop Tiers

-Currency can be more or less rare -- that is, they have a higher or lower market value -- a product of their utility divided by their drop chance.
-We call these Drop Tiers, white through brown (or purple if you're really lucky).
+Currency and unique items can be more or less rare -- that is, they have a higher or lower market value -- a product of their utility divided by their drop chance.
+We call these Drop Tiers, white through red (or purple if you're really lucky).
 All drops are highlighted using an appropriate beam and icon on the minimap.
 Classifying items into these Drop Tiers is based on their respective Exalt value on the in-game Currency Exchange; or, in the case of 'Dynamic Filters' like Maps, their usefulness to you currently.
+We regularly update these values from poe2scout.com.

 Safety first

 Any change to this filter is tested beforehand, and gets a test-run.
-All item names are always copy-pasted from https://poe2db.tw, which is actual data-mined from the game client, avoiding typos.
+All item names are always exact matches from https://poe2db.tw, which is actual data-mined from the game client, avoiding typos.

 How To Use This Website

-- Review the default settings and adjust to your preferences and where you are at in the game.
-You'll probably at least want to add some 'Show Weapons & Armour' rules for your character.
+- Follow the Quick Filters tutorial and choose some Presets, or if you skip the tutorial, review the default settings and adjust to your preferences and where you are at in the game.
+You'll probably at least want to add some 'Weapon and Armour Exceptions' rules for your character.

 -

-Once you're done, download the filter file, and move it into the correct folder.
-On Windows this is %userprofile%\Documents\My Games\Path of Exile 2.
+- Alternatively, on Windows you can Download the filter file, and move it into the correct folder: %userprofile%\Documents\My Games\Path of Exile 2.

 You can open the correct folder from the Game's Settings Menu under 'Game'.

-- This website will store your filter in the browser.
-As long as you use the same browser, you can always continue to edit your already stored filter.
+- This website will store your filters in the browser.
+As long as you use the same browser, you can always continue to edit your already stored filters.

 Updating a filter

 - Make the desired changes to your filter.
-Once finished, you have two options:
+Once finished, you have three options:

-- Download the file again and move it over the existing file.
+- You can also Download the file again and move it over the existing file.
 Make sure the file name is still correct; your browser might have appended (1) to the file name.

 - Alternatively, copy the filter text using the 'Copy to Clipboard' button, and paste it directly in your filter file which is already in the PoE2 directory.